Feynman27/pytorch-detect-to-track/README.md

 ## Benchmarking
 *WORK IN PROGRESS*

-We are currently benchmarking this implementation on the Imagenet VID dataset.
+This project is a work in progress, and PRs are welcome.
+The current implementation is benchmarked against the Imagenet VID dataset.

 For training, we adopt the common heuristic of passing alternating samples from VID and DET (e.g. iteration 1 is from VID, iteration 2 is from DET, etc).